ATouhou/quickpay/README.md

  - is_valid - *Contains a boolean which indicates whether or not the response is valid and untampered with.*

 **Note:**<br>
-For status request, another member for the object is present named *history* which contains an array with objects containing these members:
+For status request, another member for the response object is present named *history* which contains an array with objects containing these members:
  - msgtype
  - amount
  - state